15 May Mobile App Success Story: How Clash Of Clans Did It

-In our series of Mobile App Success Stories we discussed about Slack which targets adults for workplace messaging and Snapchat the popular app for teens.
+In our series of Mobile App Success Stories, we discussed Slack which targets adults for workplace messaging and Snapchat the popular app for teens.
 Today we have an article for both generations because we will talk about games.
-First of all take a look at the chart recently published by Statista.
+First of all, take a look at the chart recently published by Statista.

 Let’s focus on the first one, Clash of Clans.
 This game was created in 2012.
 How is it possible to be #1 after 5 years?
 Read further because we will try to answer this question.

 Even if the statistic above refers games in United States, everything started in Finland.
 The story behind the game is fascinating and it is shared on the official page of the company that created it, Supercell.
 Back in 2010, Ilkka Paananen and his colleagues started to develop games, in a small office in Niittykumpu in Espoo driven by the same supreme goal.
 They wanted to build “Games that people will play for years”.
 And they didn’t stop until they reached their scope.
 Maybe that is their secret: the passion for amazing games.
 Think about what Ilkka says in an article published by Forbes:

 “It really is that simple–just design something great, something that users love.”